mlava/workspaces/README.md

 Create workspaces that you can automatically open with the click of a button.

 **New:**
+- Settings option to turn on or off the Right Sidebar state save function of the Sidebar extension.
+Keep switched off if you don't want sidebar to open on pageload.
 - Option to hide icon/menu from the Roam topbar altogether.
 You will need to trigger the Workspace selection modal via a new Command Palette 'Open Workspace' command.

 **Recent:**